Process Alignment

 To be clear, offline solutions aren’t the enemy.
 They can be great for prototyping.
 Before requesting changes to a system, use prototyping to simulate and test the process: add the proposed fields, track the data manually, and document what works (and what doesn’t).
 This helps uncover edge cases and gives IT a clear, thoughtful set of requirements when you’re ready to build the long-term solution properly.

-Once the data lives in your systems - structured, complete, and captured at the right moment - the next step is unlocking its potential through reporting.
+Once the data lives in your systems - structured, complete, and captured in the flow of work - the next step is unlocking its potential through reporting.
 These aren’t just charts for leadership meetings.
-Imagine a sales manager opening their dashboard to see real-time progress toward quota, filtered by region and product line, including the difference between pipeline projections and leader expectations - all without touching a spreadsheet.

-Picture a customer support team viewing live workload distribution across reps, broken down by case category, resolution time, and volume trends over the last 30 days.
+Picture the customer support team viewing live workload distribution across reps, broken down by case category, resolution time, and volume trends for the year.
+Support team members can be measured for productivity and areas of expertise to better route future requests.
 With a single glance, managers know where to shift capacity or justify a headcount request with confidence.

-If you want better reporting, you must build better inputs - and that starts with your systems.
+If you want better reporting, build better inputs - and that starts with your systems

-Take the time to document your requirements, design human-centered processes intentionally, and empower your teams to capture vital information as they go about the flow of their work.
-It may take some upfront effort, but the result is scalable, reliable, and far more powerful than any offline file.
+Take the time to prove out and document your requirements.
+Design human-centered processes intentionally and empower your teams to capture vital information as they go about the flow of their work.
+It takes upfront effort, but the result is scalable, reliable, and far more powerful than any offline file.
 In other words, let the spreadsheets be your sketchpad - but build your masterpiece in the systems that run your business.

 About Allegro Analytics: We help busy business leaders align processes to drive clean data, uncover opportunities and drive action through impactful Tableau and Power BI reporting.
 For more information about how we can help your business evolve its reporting capabilities, email us at info@allegroanalytics.com.